lulle2007200/SwitchSDSetup/README.md

 When --no-ui is set, you must provide a device using --device.

 ### --no-startfiles
 If this option is set, the script will not copy any files necessary to boot horizon, l4t or android to the data partition (hos_data).

+### --fix-mbr
+If this option is set, the script will fix the hybrid mbr on the SD card.
+Doesn't work with any other option.

 ## Usage example:
 `sudo ./setup.sh`